antarctica/ops-data-store/README.md

-End-users should consult the documentation developed for the wider [Field Operations GIS Platform 🛡](https://app.gitbook.com/o/-MbhSFJ1AEZxhIfX9tgr/s/HmSXoUpviCA3XCta5MDr/), as this specific project is not aimed at end-users directly.
+End-users should consult the documentation developed for the wider [Field Operations GIS Platform 🛡](https://app.gitbook.com/o/-MbhSFJ1AEZxhIfX9tgr/s/HmSXoUpviCA3XCta5MDr/), as this project is not aimed at end-users directly.

 ### Control CLI